-- Log in to the API Publisher (first instance) and choose to edit an API.
+- Sign in to the API Publisher in the first WSO2 API-M instance and choose to edit an API.

-In a typical production setup, you will publish the API to the sandbox Gateway first and then publish it to the production Gateway.
+In a typical production setup, you will publish the API to the sandbox Gateway first, and thereafter publish it to the production Gateway.
 In this case, let's publish to both.

 - Select both Gateways and Save and Publish the API.

-- Log in to the API Store (of the first instance) and select click the API to open it.
+- Sign in to the API Store (of the first instance) and click the API to open it.

-- In the API's Overview tab, note that it has two sets if URLs for the two Gateway instances:
+- In the API's Overview tab, note that it has two sets of URLs for the two Gateway instances: